-Any and all behaviors that disrupt the educational process of the classroom or school environment or the safety of anyone in the building will be subject to disciplinary action.
+Any behaviors that disrupt the educational process of the classroom or school environment or the safety of anyone in the building will be subject to disciplinary action.

 All standards for conduct will apply to students during school hours, at school-sponsored events, and in the wider community, regardless of circumstances or locations.
-Any behavior or influence that is detrimental to our school community or its reputation will result in disciplinary action.
+Any behavior or influence detrimental to our school community or its reputation will result in disciplinary action.

 Discipline protects the rights, safety, and privileges of all persons in all matters relating to the conduct of all individuals in the school.
-Administrators, faculty, substitute teachers, staff, and volunteers assume supervision and disciplinary responsibility for all students.
+Administrators, faculty, substitute teachers, staff, and volunteers assume supervisory and disciplinary responsibility for all students.

 Addressing the needs of the whole child includes teaching self-discipline.
-To assist students in developing age-appropriate behaviors, it is the school's responsibility to guide and correct them, so they clearly understand expectations.
+To assist children in developing age-appropriate behaviors, the school has the responsibility to guide and correct students, so they clearly understand expectations.
 Should formal consequences be necessary, the following will be taken into consideration:

 - Age of the student;

 - His or her functioning level;

-- Seriousness of the offense;
+- The seriousness of the offense:

 - Frequency of the inappropriate behavior;

 - Circumstances and intent;

 - Potential effect of misconduct on the school community.